JeremiahClapfoot/discordintegration/.github/ISSUE_TEMPLATE/bug-report--requires-more-information-.md

 ---
 name: Bug Report (Requires More Information)
-about: Bug report that should be logged, but lacks proper information
+about: Bug report that should be logged, but lacks information for a full report

 ---